-threatening other people odd behaviour difficulty maintaining stable and close relationships, especially with partners, children and professional carers sometimes, periods of losing contact with reality Symptoms typically get worse with stress.
+with reality Symptoms typically get worse with stress.
 People with personality disorders often have other mental health problems, especially depression and substance misuse.
-Severe an abnormal causes some habits and be A person wit focus excess shape, leading th an eating disorder may sively on their weight and ng them to make unhealthy ut food with damaging Around 1 in 250 women and 1 in 2,000 men will experience anorexia nervosa at some point.
+Eating disorders are characterised by an abnormal attitude towards food that causes someone to change their eating habits and behaviour.
+A person with an eating disorder may focus excessively on their weight and shape, leading them to make unhealthy choices about food with damaging results to their health Around 1 in 250 women and 1 in 2,000 men will experience anorexia nervosa at some point.
 The condition usually develops around the age of 16 or 17.
 Bulimia is around five times more common than anorexia nervosa and 90% of people with bulimia are female.
 It usually develops around the age of 18 or 19.
 Eating disorders include a range of conditions that can affect someone physically, psychologically and socially.
 The most common eating disorders are: •anorexia nervosa - when someone tries to keep their weight as low as possible, for example by starving themselves or exercising excessively •bulimia - when someone tries to control their weight by binge eating and then deliberately being sick or using laxatives (medication to help empty their bowels) •binge eating - when someone feels compelled to overeat Treatment usually involves monitoring a person's physical health while helping them to deal with the underlying psychological causes.
 This may involve: •using self-help manuals and books, possibly under guidance from a therapist or other healthcare professional •cognitive behavioural therapy (CBT) - therapy that focuses on changing how someone thinks about a situation, which in turn will affect how they act •interpersonal psychotherapy - a talking therapy that focuses on relationship-based issues •dietary counselling - a talking therapy to help people maintain a healthy diet •psychodynamic therapy - counselling that focuses on how a person's personality and life experiences influence their current thoughts, feelings, relationships and behaviour •family therapy - therapy involving the family discussing how the eating disorder has affected them and their